dataluscorp/browser/docs/contributing/vcs/mercurial_bundles.rst

                hg update

 You now have a clone of ``mozilla-unified`` that is identical to one made via ``hg clone``.
-You can adjust your build settings, or you can go straight ahead and build Firefox!
+You can adjust your build settings, or you can go straight ahead and build Datalus!

 If at any point you are stuck, feel free to ask on Riot/Matrix at `https://chat.mozilla.org <https://chat.mozilla.org>`__ in `#introduction <https://chat.mozilla.org/#/room/#introduction:mozilla.org>`__ channel.